wacncontent/CustomizeTool/output/articles/azure-security-audit-log-management.md

 8. Right-click and select **View Blob Container** to display the IIS log file stored in the blob:
 ![][19]
-9. After the IIS events are in the customer’s storage account, applications that leverage HDInsight analysis can be used to perform event aggregation.
+9. After the IIS events are in the customer's storage account, applications that leverage HDInsight analysis can be used to perform event aggregation.
 The following line chart is an example of an event aggregation task that shows HTTP Status Code 500:
 ![][20]

 ## Security log collection recommendations